 - a.
 A summary of correspondence with engaged companies; - b.
 A listing of all investments sold, redeemed, divested, or withdrawn; - c.
 A listing of all prohibited investments; - d.
 A description of any progress related to external managers offering PFIA compliant funds; and - e.
-A list of all publicly traded securities held directly by the state. - 9.
+A list of all publicly traded securities held directly by the State. - 9.
 Adoption and incorporation into the FRSTF Investment Policy Statement (IPS) of SBA actions taken in accordance with the PFIA.
 Changes to the IPS are reviewed by the Investment Advisory Council (IAC) and approved by the Trustees. - 10.
-Relevant Sudan or Iran portions of the PFIA are discontinued if the Congress or President of the United States passes legislation, executive order, or other written certification that: - a.
-Darfur genocide has been halted for at least 12 months; - b.
-Sanctions imposed against the Government of Sudan are revoked; - c.
-Government of Sudan honors its commitments to cease attacks on civilians, demobilize and demilitarize the Janjaweed and associated militias, grant free and unfettered access for deliveries of humanitarian assistance, and allow for the safe and voluntary return of refugees and internally displaced persons; - d.
-Government of Iran has ceased to acquire weapons of mass destruction and support international terrorism; - e.
-Sanctions imposed against the government of Iran are revoked; or - f.
-Mandatory divestment of the type provided for by the PFIA interferes with the conduct of U.S. foreign policy. - 11.
+Relevant Sudan portions of the PFIA are discontinued if the United States revokes all sanctions imposed against the government of Sudan, or if the Congress or President of the United States affirmatively and unambiguously states, by means including, but not limited to, legislation, executive order, or written certification from the President to Congress, that: - a.
+The Darfur genocide has been halted for at least 12 months; or - that the government of Sudan has honored its commitments to cease attacks on civilians, demobilize and demilitarize the Janjaweed and associated militias, grant free and unfettered access for deliveries of humanitarian assistance, and allow for the safe and voluntary return of refugees and internally displaced persons; or - c. that mandatory divestment of the type provided for by the PFIA interferes with the conduct of U.S. foreign policy. - 11.
+Relevant Iran portions of the PFIA are discontinued if either of the following occurs: - a.
+The Congress or President of the United States affirmatively and unambiguously states, by means including, but not limited to, legislation, executive order, or written certification from the President to Congress, that the government of Iran has ceased to acquire weapons of mass destruction and support international terrorism; or - b.
+The United States revokes all sanctions imposed against the government of Iran. - 12.
 Cessation of divestment and/or reinvestment into previously divested companies may occur if the value of all FRSTF assets under management decreases by 50 basis points (0.5%) or more as a result of divestment.
 If cessation of divestment is triggered, the SBA is required to provide a written report to each member of the Board of Trustees, the President of the Senate, and the Speaker of the House of Representatives prior to initial reinvestment.
-Such condition is required to be updated semiannually. - 12.
+Such condition is required to be updated semiannually. - 13.
 In 2009, the Florida Legislature approved a bill requiring the SBA to identify and offer, by March 1, 2010, at least one terror-free investment product for the FRS Investment Plan.
-The product must allocate its funds among securities not subject to divestiture, as provided in section 215.473, Florida Statutes. - 13.
-As of July 1, 2014, Florida Statute 624.449 requires that a domestic insurer shall provide to the Office of Insurance Regulation on an annual basis a list of investments that the insurer has in companies included on the "Scrutinized Companies with Activities in Sudan List" and the "Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List".
+The product must allocate its funds among securities not subject to divestiture, as provided in F.S.
+215.473. - 14.
+As of July 1, 2014, Florida Statute 624.449 requires that a domestic insurer shall provide to the Office of Insurance Regulation on an annual basis a list of investments that the insurer has in companies included on the "Scrutinized Companies with Activities in Sudan List" and the "Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List."
 Additionally, F.S.
-215.473(3)(e)(2) now exempts Exchange Traded Funds from the provisions of PFIA. - 14.
+215.473(3)(e)(2) now exempts Exchange Traded Funds from the provisions of the PFIA. - 15.
 As of July 1, 2014, Florida Statutes clarify that the recently created "Government of South Sudan" means the Republic of South Sudan, which has its capital in Juba, South Sudan.
-Scrutinized activity refers to the "Government of Sudan", which means the Republic of the Sudan that has its capital in Khartoum, Sudan.
+Scrutinized activity refers to the "Government of Sudan," which means the Republic of the Sudan that has its capital in Khartoum, Sudan.
 Within this report, "Sudan" refers to the latter.